Melissa GovCloud Address Suite Expertly Serves the Data Needs of State/Federal Agencies

 As FedRAMP®-authorized address data resource and Esri partner, Melissa offers clean, enhanced address data optimized with GIS technology

-RANCHO SANTA MARGARITA, Calif., Feb.
-13, 2024 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today highlighted its value to state and federal agencies seeking data tools and services.
+Rancho Santa Margarita, CALIF – February 13, 2024 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today highlighted its value to state and federal agencies seeking data tools and services.
 As an authorized provider of global address verification capabilities in the Federal Risk and Authorization Management Program (FedRAMP®), Melissa powers an advantage for agencies seeking cloud-based tools to standardize, validate, verify, and enhance the people data on which government operations rely.
 The company’s partnership with Esri, global leader in geographic information system (GIS) software, location intelligence, and mapping, further ensures address data is seamlessly location-optimized.

 “Melissa is a longtime provider of clean, enhanced address data to public sector agencies, backed by unmatched geospatial intelligence through our partnership with Esri,” said Bud Walker, vice president enterprise sales and strategy, Melissa.
 “Our FedRAMP-authorized status ensures that our data tools and services are also validated to FedRAMP’s secure, standardized cloud platform – making it easier than ever for government users to tap into our global address verification tools and services for analytics, mapping, and more.”